 [NSFW] Lessons from the Comedy Trenches: Turning Gags into Growth

-📆 Your joke writing challenge topic for today is Generation Gap.
+📆 Your joke writing challenge topic for today is Awkward Dates.

 Did you enjoy this video?
 Show this creator some love ❤️ by liking and subscribing to their channel on YouTube.